 \section{A deforming fluid--elastic membrane}

-Following the continuum--mechanical description, we represent membrane by a smooth closed time-dependent surface $\Gamma(t)\subset \mathbb{R}^3$ with a density distribution $\rho(x,t)$~\cite{GurtinMurdoch75,MurdochCohen79}.
-Denote by $\bu$ a smooth velocity field of the density flow on $\Gamma$, i.e. $\bu(x,t)$ is the velocity of the material point $x\in\Gamma(t)$.
-In general, $\bu$ is not necessarily tangential to $\Gamma$ and its normal component defines the geometric evolution of $\Gamma$.
+Following the continuum-mechanical description, we represent the membrane as a smooth closed time-dependent surface $\Gamma(t) \subset \mathbb{R}^3$ with a density distribution $\rho(x,t)$~\cite{GurtinMurdoch75,MurdochCohen79}.
+Let $\bu$ be a smooth velocity field of the density flow on $\Gamma$, i.e., $\bu(x,t)$ is the velocity of the material point $x \in \Gamma(t)$.
+In general, $\bu$ is not necessarily tangential to $\Gamma$, and its normal component defines the geometric evolution of $\Gamma$.